jncraton/box-line-text/readme.md

 ### How do I save?

-There's no special feature for this.
-In most browsers, you can save the page as an HTML file.
+Diagram state is stored in the URL, so any method of saving a URL can be used to save your work.
+In most browsers, you also can save the page as an HTML file.
 This should save your diagram and allow you to pick up where you left off.
 Screenshots and/or screen recordings may also be used to save your work.

-### How do I start over?

-The simplest way is to refresh the page (probably by pressing F5).

 ### Is there a way to make the diagram larger or smaller?